 There are a few things you can do to narrow down your options and find the right bankruptcy loan in Canada for you.
 Taking these steps before you apply for post-bankruptcy loans can help ensure you’re in the best position to qualify:

 - Get a copy of your credit report.
-You’ll want to know your credit score and what your credit report looks like before you apply for a loan with bankruptcy.
+You’ll want to know your credit score and what your credit report looks like before you apply for a loan after bankruptcy.
 You can request a copy of your credit report from one of Canada’s main credit bureaus, Equifax or TransUnion.
 Once you know your score, you’ll be able to figure out which loans you can apply for.

 - Check your credit report for mistakes.
 Go through your credit report very carefully to make sure that there are no errors.
-Errors on your report could bring your score down even further.
+Errors in your report could bring your score down even further.
 If you find any errors, report them to the credit bureaus to have them corrected.
 Learn more about correcting errors on your credit report here.

 - Narrow down your options.
 Compare lenders that offer credit cards or loans to clients with bankruptcies, like the lenders above.
-You may want to call any providers you’re interested in to ask about the minimum credit score requirements, and see if they have any procedures in place for approving loans with bankruptcies.
+You may want to call any providers you’re interested in to ask about the minimum credit score requirements and see if they have any procedures in place for approving loans with bankruptcies.

 While there are lenders who will consider applicants who are in bankruptcy or who have previously been bankrupt, filling out the application isn’t all it takes to be approved.
 Here are some of the requirements you may need to meet.

+- Employment situation.
 The stability of your employment also plays a factor, especially if you’re self-employed or a part-time worker.
-Different lenders have different restrictions, so be sure to check with the lender before applying. - Age and location requirements.
+Different lenders have different restrictions, so be sure to check with the lender before applying.

+- Age and location requirements.
 Most lenders only offer loans if you’re the age of majority in your province (18 or 19), and they may only service certain provinces and territories.
-You will need to provide them with government-issued ID with your name and address, such as your driver’s licence. - Assets.
+You’ll need to provide them with a government-issued ID with your name and address, such as your driver’s licence.

+- Guarantor.
 If you don’t meet the lender’s criteria, you may be able to apply with a guarantor to increase your chances of being approved.
 A guarantor agrees to sign the loan with you and cover your payments if you default on them.
 Their finances would need to be in good shape in order to qualify.

 How does bankruptcy affect my credit and loan eligibility?